o-Oscar/erquy/README.md

 ## Post-it

+In order to build and run this project, you need [Pinocchio](https://github.com/stack-of-tasks/pinocchio).
+For me, some path variables were missing here are what as needed for me to complete the build.

-export PYTHONPATH=/opt/openrobots/lib/python3.8/site-packages:$PYTHONPATH
+- export PYTHONPATH=/opt/openrobots/lib/python3.8/site-packages:$PYTHONPATH
-export PATH=/opt/openrobots/bin:$PATH
+- export PATH=/opt/openrobots/bin:$PATH
-export PATH=/opt/openrobots/sbin:$PATH
+- export PATH=/opt/openrobots/sbin:$PATH